chrisliu/vgdecomp/README.md

 # CGL Data Structures
 Data structures used in preparation for VG modifications

+### Branches
+1. master: n/a
+2. node-edge: Node/Edge development
+3. graph: Graph development

+All information is outlined in Spec Sheet.pdf *node-edge will be merged with master first. then graph will be rebased to reflect the merge* **node-edge will ONLY edit the Node, Edge, and NodeTraversal classes** **graph will ONLY edit the Graph classes**

-### Old Code with Graph and Tree classes and old Node and Edge objects
+### Old Code with Graph and Tree classes
 *Commit ID: 871738b*

 Clone instructions: